Ali-Mikael/Pen-testing/h3-EternalHomework.md

 # B) Metasploit DB
 **Objective**
-- Save the results from port scanning to Metasploit databases
+- Save the port scanning results to a Metasploit database
-- Scan it so that Metasploitable is included
 - You should include at least version scanning (-sV)